Bryxxit/hiera_log/README.md

 If you get permission errors in your code you might have to create the file.

 https://til.hashrocket.com/posts/cm5jxalutq-log-rotation-in-ruby
-By default a retention of 4 is set and a max size of 1024000 or 4MB of logging
+By default a retention of 4 is set and a max size of 1024000 or 4 times 1MB of logging

 You can overwrite these settings in the options part of hiera e.g.